Hoybaby/Day-Planner-MaB/README.md

 Packages required to run this program are: None

-## Usage
+## Deployable Link
-Examples of how to use this program: https://github.com/Hoybaby/Day-Planner-MaB
+The deplyoable link for this program is : https://hoybaby.github.io/Day-Planner-MaB/.

 ## License